MikeLockz/simplifi-export/README.md

 # Simplifi Export

-This project provides tools to export data from Simplifi and Quicken, including scripts for scheduled exports and CSV generation.
+This project provides tools to export data from Simplifi, including scripts for scheduled exports and CSV generation.

 ## Features
-- Export transactions from Simplifi and Quicken
+- Export transactions from Simplifi
 - Schedule automated exports
 - Output data as CSV files in the `exports/` directory